devsungmin/devsungmin/README.md

 👋 Hello!
 I'm **Sungmin Kim**

-🏫 I majored in **computer engineering at Sunmoon University** and am planning to graduate from college in February, 2021.
+🏫 I majored in **computer science and engineering at Sunmoon University** and am planning to graduate from college in February, 2021.

 💻 I'm interested in NLP(Natural Language Processing) among the recent deep learning areas.